FixMyBerlin/atlas-app/README.md

 For VS Code we [recommended](.vscode/extensions.json) some extensions.

-To test the login, you need to setup your own OSM OAuth 2-Application, see [osm-auth](https://github.com/osmlab/osm-auth#registering-an-application) and use [update the credentials](/.env.example).
+To test the login, you need to setup your own OSM OAuth 2-Application, see [osm-auth](https://github.com/osmlab/osm-auth#registering-an-application) and [update the credentials](/.env.example).

 ### Testing the production bundle